After learning more about the infrastructure of El

 also hoping to seek out a good bookstore and try to find some books on Popular Education in Spanish.
 We’ll see what turns up.
 I didn’t realize that the staff at ANF are just learning about Millennium Villages as well.
 I’m also realizing that they are great a responding to poverty with projects, but they don’t engage in education.
 This whole project is a new adventure for them, as well as me.
-Hopefully our time in Managua will be productive, and we’ll all learn a lot and develop a good workshop for the leaders in this community.

 No comments: